How to Install a Stair Railing (Step-by-Step Instructions)

 - Cable Railings- A cable rail is a sleek and modern alternative to traditional handrails.
 The wire cables are typically run between metal posts and utilize tension for stability.

 - Kee Klamp and Pipe Railings- For a modern and affordable option consider a handrail made from galvanized pipe and Kee Klamp fittings.
 This type of handrail is traditionally used outdoors.
+If you need some inspiration here's an article with 14 Outdoor Handrail Designs to get you thinking.
 For a unique industrial chic design element, use these materials for your indoor staircases.

 In addition to these design styles, there are different ways to attach your stair railing.
-You can decide to just attach your railing into the ground.
+You can decide to attach your railing to the ground.
 This usually works best for outdoor steps.

 A wall-mounted railing attaches to the wall and is generally used for indoor staircases.
 Or you might decide to install a ground-and-wall mounted handrail.
-This can work in almost any environment and adds an additional level of stability to the handrail.
+This can work in almost any environment and adds a level of stability to the handrail.

 Tools Needed to Install a Stair Railing